Lemon Curd Thumbprint Cookies

 - Even when fully baked, these cookies should be pale.
 You do not need to brown them!

-- Don’t skip coating powdered sugar.
+- Don’t skip coating them with powdered sugar.

 - For the best results, sift the powdered sugar before you roll the cookies!